-Within the surveyed literature, the following main challenges, and associated gaps, are identified: 1) the level of sector and regional disaggregation; 2) the related issue of ecologically unequal exchange; 3) the role of dynamics such as the interplay between distribution and demand, rebound effects, and real-financial interactions; 4) differing scenario and model assumptions driving differences in results, which complicate comparison between studies; and, 5) a narrow coverage of socio-economic indicators.
+Within the surveyed literature, the following main challenges, and associated gaps, are identified: 1) the level of sector and 2) regional disaggregation and the related issue of ecologically unequal exchange; 3) the role of dynamics such as the interplay between distribution and demand, rebound effects, and real-financial interactions; 4) differing scenario and model assumptions driving differences in results, which complicate comparison between studies; and, 5) a narrow coverage of socio-economic indicators.

-Ideally, a rigorous assessment of environmental and socio-economic impacts of the CE transition requires modelling several non-trivial factors, including: (i) high sectoral disaggregation, (ii) multi-regional scope, (iii) dynamic features, (iv) proper accounting of the financial side of the economy, and (v) an endogenous adoption of CE strategies.
+Ideally, a rigorous assessment of environmental and socio-economic impacts of the CE transition requires modelling several non-trivial factors, including: (i) high sectoral disaggregation, (ii) multi-regional scope, (iii) dynamic features, (iv) proper accounting of the financial side of the economy and its feedback effects with the non-financial side, and (v) an endogenous adoption of CE strategies.
 The modelling frameworks presented feature distinct strengths and weaknesses in their ability to satisfy the requirements above.

-4.1 Sector and regional disaggregation
+4.1 Sector disaggregation

 First, CE interventions involve changes in the technology of production and consumption something highly specific to the product, sector, or activity.
 Hence, CE evaluation requires disaggregating industries as much as possible.
 Leontief IO models naturally offer the highest level of sectoral disaggregation, as they are only limited by the precision of the IO tables.
 This allows for the study of CE impacts at a very detailed level: sectors studied here include air conditioners (Nakamura & Kondo, 2006a), ethanol (Watanabe et al, 2016), plastic packaging (Cimpan et al, 2023), and platinum ore (Martínez-Hernando et al, 2024).
 In contrast, CGE models typically operate at a more modest level of sectoral disaggregation, owing to the computational complexity of the production and utility function ‘nests’ they use.
 CGE models thus better capture dynamic effects, but at the expense of greater aggregation.
 For instance, Nong et al. (2023) aggregate the GTAP IO tables from 65 sectors into 26 sectors.
-Macroeconometric IO models lie in between static Leontief and CGE models in terms of their industry disaggregation, Distelkamp and Meyer (2019) for instance feature 35 activities and 59 products in their modelled economy, whilst Pollitt et al (2020) include 70 industries.
+Macroeconometric IO models lie in between static Leontief and CGE models in terms of their industry disaggregation.
+Distelkamp and Meyer (2019) for instance feature 35 activities and 59 products in their modelled economy, whilst Pollitt et al (2020) include 70 industries.

-4.2 Ecologically unequal exchange
+4.2 Regional disaggregation and Ecologically unequal exchange